Arash-81/prometheus-in-k8s/README.md

 ### Service Discovery

-To add an exporter to Prometheus service discovery, I wrote a service monitor in `servicediscovery.yaml`.
+- To add an exporter to Prometheus service discovery, I wrote a service monitor in `servicediscovery.yaml`.
 For more details, see [this](https://fabianlee.org/2022/07/07/prometheus-monitoring-a-custom-service-using-servicemonitor-and-prometheusrule/) link.

+> [!IMPORTANT]
+> It would be better to create a headless service and then use the same label, such as `monitoring: enabled`, in the deployment, headless service, and service monitor.
+Check out the headless directory.

-You can also enable auto service discovery by adding values during installation with Helm: click [here](https://fabianlee.org/2022/07/08/prometheus-monitoring-services-using-additional-scrape-config-for-prometheus-operator/).
+- You can also enable auto service discovery by adding values during installation with Helm: click [here](https://fabianlee.org/2022/07/08/prometheus-monitoring-services-using-additional-scrape-config-for-prometheus-operator/).

+---

-### grafana dashboard
+### Grafana Dashboard

 ![Alt text](grafana.png)